enenra/aqdse/AQD - Small Grid Expansion/Content/description.md

 [img]https://i.imgur.com/cdhLXnQ.png[/img]
 [quote]
+This mod adds a number of blocks to the game which previously were only available in large grid versions.
+They all have full custom models in the standard Space Engineers style and their output has been balanced to levels that correspond to their size in comparison to their large grid counterparts.
 [/quote]

 [h1][b]AQD - A Quantum of Depth[/b] is a project of mine, encompassing multiple small and larger mods aimed at improving the gameplay experience and eventually overhauling larger parts of the game:[/h1]